Susan, Linda, Nina & Cokie

 Description

-In the years after the Civil Rights Act of 1964, women in the workplace still found themselves relegated to secretarial positions or locked out of jobs entirely.
-This was especially true in the news business, a backwater of male chauvinism where a woman might be lucky to get a foothold on the “women’s pages.”
-But when a pioneering nonprofit called National Public Radio came along in the 1970s, and the door to serious journalism opened a crack, four remarkable women came along and blew it off the hinges.
+In the years following the Civil Rights Act of 1964, women in the newsroom were often relegated to secretarial roles or the "women's pages."
+But when a pioneering nonprofit called National Public Radio launched in the 1970s, the door to serious journalism opened a crack—and four remarkable women pushed it wide open.

 Available Editions